graphql-zeroconf/zeroconf/Readme.md

 ### Zeroconf

-The simplest way to start graphql with zero configuration on exist MySQL.
+The simplest way to start graphql with zero configuration on existing database.

 Zeroconf supports to generate C.R.U.D API automatically.
 It has powerful where clauses for query and also has interface which called hook in each C.U.D mutations.

-Lets say that we have user table on our mysql database.
+Lets say that we have user table on our database.
 In this case zeroconf CRUD schema will be generated with its table name.

 ### Sequelize ORM